tm-a-t/TGPy/guide/docs/extensibility/transformers.md

 await tgpy.api.exec_hooks.apply(message, is_edit)
 ```

-<p class="code-label">Returns False if any of the hooks returned False or a Message object that should be used instead
+Returns False if any of the hooks returned False or a Message object that should be used instead
-of the original one otherwise</p>
+of the original one otherwise
+{.code-label}